 Inappropriate conduct by students (such as consuming alcohol on field trip and/or any other safety violation) is subject to discipline as provided in Sections 41301 through 41304 of Title 5, California Administrative Code.
 Refer to CSUN catalog for further details.
-The consequence for use of alcohol or illegal drugs in a field class is a failing grade for the class as drug use is inconsistent with our safety policy.
+The consequence for use of alcohol or illegal drugs in a field class is a failing grade for the class.